What is Laser Metal Fusion?

 Which alternative metals can be used?

-Typical metals used in the laser fusion manufacture include:
+Typical metals used in the laser fusion manufacture include the following:

 - Stainless steel